 |2004||First Charter||7/1||Sir Michael Stoute||Kieren Fallon|

 About the Lonsdale Cup: One of the Highlight’s of York’s Ebor Meeting

 The Lonsdale Cup is a flat horse race which is run at York racecourse.
 The two mile race is run in August of each year and is open to horses aged three years and over.
 The Lonsdale Cup is held on day three of the four day Ebor Festival meeting, and the most successful horses who compete are often seen shortly after in September’s Doncaster Cup which is just over one and a half furlongs longer in distance.

 The event first took place in 1980 under the title of the Lonsdale Stakes, and was run over a distance of one mile, seven furlongs and 198 yards; the inaugural contest was won by the horse Heighlin.
 For many years the contest was classed as a Listed race, before being promoted to the status of Group 3 in 1998.
 Upon another class change in 2004, when the race was upgraded once again to a Group 2, the race was renamed the Lonsdale Cup.
 The distance was extended by another 78 yards to its current length in 2007.

 In 1994 Cuff Link was past the post first, but was relegated to second place after a stewards’ enquiry.
 The event was abandoned in 2008 as the course was too waterlogged for the runners to compete.

 The leading trainer in the event to date is John Dunlop having first struck success in 1994 with Angel City, and finishing his tally on five wins in 2012 with Times Up.
-Mark Johnson, David Elsworth and Barry Hills are the three closest to his record with all on three wins in the competition at the time of writing.
+John Gosden is second on the list of most successful trainers with four followed by Mark Johnson, David Elsworth and Barry Hills next all on three wins in the competition at the time of writing.